-We have received multiple inquiries regarding the requirements in Table 4 of Subpart ZZZZ to measure the exhaust gas moisture when measuring the concentration of carbon monoxide (CO), formaldehyde, or THC to demonstrate compliance with the rule.
+We have received multiple inquiries regarding the requirements in table 4 of Subpart ZZZZ that are used to measure the exhaust gas moisture when measuring the concentration of carbon monoxide (CO), formaldehyde, or total hydrocarbon (THC) to demonstrate compliance with the rule.
 It was first pointed out that it is not always necessary to measure that exhaust gas moisture when measuring CO.
-We would add language to all three sections of Table 4 stating that that the moisture measurement is only necessary when needed to correct the CO, formaldehyde, THC and/or $O_2$ measurements to a dry basis.
+We are adding language to all three sections of table 4 stating that that the moisture measurement is only necessary when needed to correct the CO, formaldehyde, THC and/or O2 measurements to a dry basis.

-Y. National Emission Standards for Hazardous Air Pollutants: Engine Test Cells/Stands Residual Risk and Technology Review (Subpart PPPPP) of Part 63

-In subpart PPPPP, the existing erroneous statement in § 63.9306(d)(2)(iv) would be corrected to read, "Using a pressure sensor with measurement sensitivity of 0.002 inches water, check gauge calibration quarterly and transducer calibration monthly."
-Also, in subpart PPPPP, the existing erroneous statement in § 63.9322(a)(1) would be corrected to read, "The capture system meets the criteria in Method 204 of appendix M to 40 CFR part 51 for a permanent total enclosure (PE) and directs all the exhaust gases from the enclosure to an add-on control device."
+Y. National Emission Standards for Hazardous Air Pollutants: Engine Test Cells/Stands Residual Risk and Technology Review (Subpart PPPP) of Part 63 calibration quarterly and transducer calibration monthly."
+Also, in subpart PPPPP, the existing erroneous statement in § 63.9322(a)(1) is corrected to read, "The capture system meets the criteria in Method 204 of appendix M to 40 CFR part 51 for a permanent total enclosure (PE) and directs all the exhaust gases from the enclosure to an add-on control device."